 While lice do not pose any serious health threats to students or adults, they can be very uncomfortable, prove difficult to get rid of, and can spread quickly through direct contact with individuals or objects such as rugs and pillows that recently encountered lice.
-Since we want to ensure that children do not come to school and become infected through contact with peers, we will be sending all students discovered to have active lice home immediately.
-Students can come back to school once parents indicate that they have started lice treatment at home.
-Students who have nits (lice eggs) will be allowed to remain in school, but we ask that parents begin treatment immediately.
-We ask that you look at your child's hair for lice and nits.
+Since we want to ensure that children do not come to school and become infected through contact with peers, we will be sending all students discovered to have active lice/nits home immediately.
+In order to return to school, the nurse will recheck to provide clearance.
+The school does periodic checks for lice.
+We also ask that you look at your child's hair for lice and nits.
 If lice or nits are found, please contact the school to help us know which groups of students are at the highest risk for contracting lice.